Security-Onion-Solutions/securityonion-docs/other-supported-logs.rst

 Example: RITA
 -------------

-Starting in Security Onion 2.3.120, we include :ref:`elasticsearch` ingest parsers for :ref:`rita` logs.
+Security Onion includes :ref:`elasticsearch` ingest parsers for :ref:`rita` logs.
 To enable this support, add the following in the relevant :ref:`salt` minion pillar and then restart :ref:`filebeat` on the minion(s):

 ::